sputnikdev/eclipse-smarthome-bluetooth-binding/README.md

 For the **Indoor Positioning** feature to work properly, it is advisable that the adapters are physically separated from each other as much as possible.
 For example, you may want to install bluetooth adapters in each room of your house so that the Binding will be able to sense bluetooth devices in each room.
-Defining a location for each adapter is essential:
+Therefore defining a location for each adapter is essential:
 ![ESH Bluetooth adapter location](binding-adapter-location.png?raw=true "ESH Bluetooth adapter location")

 The location of the nearest adapter will be reported by bluetooth device thing: